Implied probability is the conversion of betting odds into a percentage that represents the bookmaker's estimated chance of an outcome occurring.

 A: Implied probability is the percentage chance of an outcome happening as suggested by the betting odds.
 It's calculated by converting odds into a probability percentage.

 A: In a fair market, all probabilities should add up to 100%.
-If they add up to more than 100%, the difference is the bookmaker's margin (overround).
-This represents their built-in profit.
+If they add up to more than 100%, the difference is the bookmaker's margin (overround), representing their built-in profit.

 A: A value bet occurs when you believe the true probability of an outcome is higher than the implied probability suggested by the odds.
 This means the odds are offering better value than they should.